bocarw121/next-utils-cli/README.md

 [![Test](https://github.com/bocarw121/next-utils-cli/actions/workflows/test.yml/badge.svg)](https://github.com/bocarw121/next-utils-cli/actions/workflows/test.yml) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/bocarw121/next-utils-cli/blob/main/LICENCE)

-Next Utils CLI is a command-line tool exclusively designed for the new Next.js App router, streamlining the creation of routes, pages, and components in your Next.js application.
-You can also use Next Utils CLI to clean up the boilerplate code from the home page.
+Next Utils CLI is a command-line tool exclusively designed for the new Next.js App router, streamlining the creation of routes, pages, components, and server actions in your Next.js application.
+It also allows you to clean up the boilerplate code from the home page and initialize a configuration file.

 ## Features

-- Quickly generate Next.js routes, pages, and components.
+- Quickly generate Next.js routes, pages, components, and server actions.
 - Create routes with various HTTP methods (GET, POST, PUT, PATCH, DELETE, OPTIONS).
 - Choose between different function types for components.
-- Choice to opt in to client rendering for components and pages.
+- Option to opt in to client rendering for components and pages.
 - Easily customize the path and name for your files.
 - Recursive directory creation for an organized codebase.
-- When using the `page` and `component` commands, function components are camel-cased by default within those created pages and components.
+- Initialize a project-specific configuration file with the `init` command.
 - Clean up the boilerplate code from the home page with the `clean-home-page` command.
+- Server action generation for enhanced server-side capabilities.

 ## Installation